Logiqx/gps-details/docs/devices/garmin/activities/2024-05-27-walking/README.md

 Running / Hiking:

 - Speed is heavily filtered / smoothed.
-- Positional is relatively noisy, and possibly closer to the raw GNSS data, unlike COROS.
+- Positional is relatively noisy, and possibly closer to the raw GNSS data (unlike COROS).

 Stand Up Paddling:

-- Speed is heavily smoothed, but not as much as running or hiking.
+- Speed is filtered / smoothed, but not as much as running or hiking.
-- Positional exhibits the type of aliasing that is often observed in unfiltered speed data from 1 Hz devices (re: Nyquist).
+- Positional data exhibits the type of aliasing that is often observed in unfiltered speeds from 1 Hz devices (re: Nyquist).

 Cycling / Other:

-- Speed does not appear to be smoothed.
+- Speed does not appear to be filtered / smoothed, and exhibits the type of aliasing that is often observed in unfiltered speeds from 1 Hz devices (re: Nyquist).
 - Positional data is not dissimilar to running, hiking, or cycling.